gppc-dev/startkit-dynamic/README.md

 ## Your Implementation
 * Implement `gppc_preprocess_init_map`, `gppc_search_init`, `gppc_map_change`, `gppc_get_path`, `gppc_free_data` and `gppc_get_name` for shared library.
 Modify `Entry.cpp` for C++ and `Entry.c` for C.
 * Specify your dependency packages in `apt.txt`.
 The packages must be available for installation through `apt-get` on Ubuntu 22.
 * Modify `compile.sh` and make sure your code can be compiled by executing this script.
-It must work under Linux Ubutnu 22 with the packages in `apt.txt` to produce a working shared library `lib/libGPPCentry.so`.
+It must work under Linux Ubuntu 22 with the packages in `apt.txt` to produce a working shared library `lib/libGPPCentry.so`.

 Default compiling is handled by CMake, using the C++ version.
 If using C binding implementation `Entry.c`, switch the included source code in `./CMakeLists.txt` for these files with the command `add_library(GPPCentry`